CIP-RIU/RIU_docs/README.md

 # RIU_docs

-Internal documentation of the Research Informatics Unit.
-Good practices, manuals, trainings, and many others are included in this repository.
+This repository contains internal documentation of the Research Informatics Unit.
+Good practices, manuals, trainings, among other useful information are included in this repository.